 The first thing to say is that much of what you have read elsewhere, could well be different here.
 Particularly in terms of the division of labour.

 The exception to that statement is, of course, that TEn exists to foster young insurance enterprises, be they retail or wholesale in orientation and they be whether schemes/binder based, or recommending standard products.

 We remain an AR network, even in the context of our support of Specialist Brokers.
 We are open to operations that we understand and are within the capability of our systems to support.

 Clearly, this side of the operation attracts ARs whose businesses may deal with other brokers, as much as - or even more than - with end user clients.
 Consequently, they necessarily tend to be experts in their field and, as a result, we configure the services we offer slightly differently.

 The Broking Services model of a typical Retail AR - equating to the support of an Account Exec function elsewhere - as often as not, involves the ARs leaving much of the day-to-day insurer contact to TEn employed Broker Technicians.

 That norm hardly ever applies with the Specialist Broker.
 It is mostly the confidence and trust placed in the Specialist, by their ultimate ‘capacity’, that is the crucial element to their business success.

 It is unlikely that we would feel able to adopt two Specialist ARs, in direct and frequent competition with one another.

 Also we would not take on any Specialist if we could not add some value, or if we knew nothing about the class of business or market in which they operated.

-That said, if what we have said here has struck a chord, then please contact James Sharp james dot sharp at teninsurance dot co dot uk in the first instance, for an exploratory chat.
+That said, if what we have said here has struck a chord, then please still get in contact for a chat.

 The site map will be an aid to navigation around our various websites.
 Of course, these sites have just undergone a major structural update and things are still changing.